rwedzony/employee-management-system-f/README.md

 ## Detailed app description

-The App offers two roles of the users: normal user and admin.
-As App was initially created as intern system, adding new users (who are basically employees at the same time) function is only limited to accounts which have "ADMIN" priviledges.
-Every user need to login in to grant access to App functionality:
+The app offers two roles of the users: normal user and admin.
+As app was initially created as intern system, adding new users (who are basically employees at the same time) function is only limited to accounts which have "ADMIN" priviledges.
+Every user need to log in to grant access to App functionality:

 <p align="center">
   <img src="https://github.com/rwedzony/EmployeeManagementSystem_Front/blob/master/src/assets/img/login_page.png">